If You Can’t Trust Your Blog Collaborator, Don’t Collaborate!

 Fool me once, shame on you.
 But fool me twice, shame on me.

 I don’t accept guest posts.
-After this little experience, the chances of me bending that rule have increased exponentially.
+After this little experience, the chances of me bending that rule have decreased exponentially.

 Oh, and by the way, that guest post “Gina” wrote is no longer on this site.